A nightmarish “true story” scenario about a drunk driving accident that left a young girl dead was circulated online just before New Year’s of 2011:

 Warning teens about the perils of drunk driving may be a laudable goal, but nonetheless the nightmarish “true story” scenario presented above was pure fiction.
-The gruesome photograph didn’t depict a real accident of any type; rather, it was a staged accident scene established at Laguna Hills (California) High School in February 2010 as part of the
+The gruesome photograph didn’t depict a real accident of any type; rather, it was an demonstration scene staged at Laguna Hills (California) High School in February 2010 as part of the Every 15 Minutes program to educate students about the dangers of drinking and texting while driving:

 Life’s lessons are best learned through experience.
 Unfortunately, when the target audience is teens and the topic is drinking and texting while driving, experience is not the teacher of choice.